California Governor Gavin Newsom has signed SEVERAL new ADU bills that will come into effect starting in 2023.

 We’re thrilled that ADUs have grown in popularity enough to warrant these positive changes.
 Most of these changes will go into effect on January 1st, 2023 and as we saw back in 2020, ADU designers and builders are about to be really busy.

 That’s why right now is the time to get your project started.
 If you start the design process now, you’ll have your construction drawings ready to be submitted right when these changes will already be in effect.
-Get ahead of the curve with a free ADU Planning Call with a seasoned ADU Agent.
+Get ahead of the curve with an ADU Planning Call with a seasoned ADU Agent.

 Maxable has a network of qualified and experienced ADU professionals in your area that have already studied these regulations changes and are ready to take on your project.
 Click here to book now.